MarkusH/blog/content/Australia/2015-10-02__en__litchfield-national-park.rst

 :tags: Holiday
 :author: Markus Holtermann
 :image: australia-daily/day088-cover.jpg
-:summary: The 1500 sqkm Litchfield National Park is located about 100 km south of the city of Darwin in the Northern Territory.
+:summary: The 1500 km² Litchfield National Park is located about 100 km south of the city of Darwin in the Northern Territory.